 The job of the flashing in a roofing system is to close off any open areas in which water may penetrate and lead to the bigger problem of leaking.

-Depending upon the roof on your home, the flashing is generally made from steel or aluminum and are located around the drains, walls, valleys, system edges, chimneys, or around the skylights.
+Depending upon the roof of your home, the flashing is generally made from steel or aluminum and is located around the drains, walls, valleys, system edges, chimneys, or around skylights.

 The most widespread problem that we see with the flashing is deterioration.
 This is caused by oxidation and varying weather patterns.

 Also, there are a few cases in which the flashing just simply comes loose.
 With that being a possibility, it is important for you to take the time to check these areas to prevent larger issues.

 The gutters on your home protect the structure by directing water away from the foundation of your home.
 It’s important for you as a homeowner to inspect your gutters and make sure that the spout is facing away from the foundation of your home.